rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/plugin-fixtures-5.md

 Our Bee's Knees example store is relatively simple with just a few products.
 However your store may be much more complex with possibly hundreds of products.
 And even with a few products, the process of looking at the database and changing records is tedious and unreliable.
-The better way is to create your products in Reaction and then export them to a file.
+The better way is to create your products in demand and then export them to a file.

 To do this we are going to use the `mongoexport` utility which is only installed with a "full" installation of MongoDb (i.e. not included with the version installed with Meteor.
 Please see the Mongo documentation on how to install Mongo on